david-westreicher/minispark/README.md

 # ⚡ minispark ⚡
 A **minimal Spark-like query engine** built for learning and experimentation.
-**minispark** supports both SQL and a DataFrame API, with multiple execution backends — from a pure Python interpreter to a compiled Zig engine.
+**minispark** supports both SQL and a DataFrame API, with multiple execution backends — from a pure Python engine to a compiled native execution engine (that should be super fast 🚀, powered by [Zig](https://ziglang.org)).

+Checkout the [Inner Workings](#-inner-workings) section to see how it works under the hood!

 ![Shell Demo](docs/shell.gif)